Tuesday, September 10, 2019

 That’s understandable.
 They just don’t have time to critique or mentor every writer who contacts them.
 But I hope my comments above help aspiring fiction writers hone your craft and get your stories published – or even win awards for them.
 Good luck!
 For tips on how to actually submit, check out “Writing Short Stories?
 Don’t Make These 4 Submission Mistakes“.

-Jodie Renner is a freelance fiction editor, workshop presenter, judge for fiction contests, and the award-winning author of three craft-of-writing guides in her series An Editor’s Guide to Writing Compelling Fiction: Captivate Your Readers, Fire up Your Fiction, and Writing a Killer Thriller.
+Jodie Renner is a freelance fiction editor, workshop presenter, judge for fiction contests, and the award-winning author of three craft-of-writing guides in her series An Editor’s Guide to Writing Compelling Fiction: Captivate Your Readers, Fire up Your Fiction, and Writing a Killer Thriller, available on all Amazon sites and elsewhere.
 She has also published two clickable time-saving e-resources to date: Quick Clicks: Spelling List and Quick Clicks: Word Usage.
-Jodie recently organized and edited two anthologies for charity: a BC-wide anthology of stories and poetry for Doctors Without Borders, called Voices from the ValleysChildhood Regained – Stories of Hope for Asian Child Workers, created to help reduce child labor in Asia.
-You can find Jodie at www.JodieRenner.com, www.JodieRennerEditing.com, and on Facebook, Twitter, and Google+.
-Click HERE to sign up for Jodie’s occasional newsletter.
+Jodie has also organized and edited two anthologies for charity: Voices from the ValleysChildhood Regained – Stories of Hope for Asian Child Workers.
+You can find Jodie at www.JodieRenner.com, on her Amazon Author Page, or on Facebook or Twitter.